WBSF: History

 A permit was issued by the FCC for a new station on channel 46 in Bay City to Vista Communications Group in late 2003.
 The station was expected to be the WB network affiliate for the Flint/Tri-Cities market.

 On October 1, 2004, the station's construction permit was approved.
-In that same year, Barrington launched WBSF on cable and on WEYI's second digital subchannel.
-On February 2, 2005, the FCC transferred the permit to Acme Television then to Barrington Broadcasting.
+In that same year, Barrington Broadcasting launched WBSF on cable and on WEYI's second digital subchannel, bringing The WB back to the market after a three-year absence (WB programming in-market was last seen on WEYI on a secondary clearance from 1999 to 2001).
+On February 2, 2005, the FCC transferred the permit to Acme Television then to Barrington.

 With the merger of The WB and UPN to become The CW, WBSF became the area's network affiliate in September 2006 when the channel began broadcasting over the air.
-Because of this, a chance existed that WKBD (which along with WBKP are the only other over-the-air CW affiliates in Michigan) would be dropped from this market's cable systems as both WBSF and WKBD would be CW affiliates.
-However, in the case of Midland, two CBS affiliates do coexist on the same cable system.
-This occurred on Charter's Tri-Cities systems which replaced WKBD with MyNetworkTV affiliate WNEM-DT2 that became the new home of Pistons basketball that year.
 As a result of the network change, WBSF rebranded from "Mid-Michigan's WB" to "CW 46 Mid-Michigan".
 However, its call letters were not changed as the "B" in the calls also stands for Bay City which is the station's city of license.
 "S" and "F" stand for Saginaw and Flint, respectively.
-WBSF signed-on its analog channel on September 13, 2006 although it continues to be seen on WEYI-DT2.
-As such, it is the only full-power television station to be built and signed-on by Barrington Broadcasting although Barrington acquired its construction permit from ACME Communications before construction began.
+WBSF signed-on its analog channel on September 13, 2006, although it continues to be seen on WEYI-DT2.
+It was the only full-power television station to be built and signed-on by Barrington Broadcasting.

 On February 28, 2013, Barrington announced that it would sell its entire group, including WBSF and WEYI, to Sinclair Broadcast Group.
-However, due to FCC duopoly regulations, since Sinclair already owns Fox affiliate WSMH, Sinclair will transfer the license assets of WBSF to Cunningham Broadcasting and of WEYI to Howard Stirk Holdings (owned by conservative talk show host Armstrong Williams).
-WSMH will take over the operations of both WBSF and WEYI through local marketing agreements when the deal is completed.
-The sale was completed on November 25.
+However, due to FCC duopoly regulations, since Sinclair already owns Fox affiliate WSMH, Sinclair transferred the license assets of WBSF to Cunningham Broadcasting and of WEYI to Howard Stirk Holdings (owned by conservative talk show host Armstrong Williams).
+WSMH took over the operations of both WBSF and WEYI through local marketing agreements when the deal was completed on November 25.

 Programming

-Syndicated programming on WBSF includes Divorce Court, Maury, Dateline, Black-ish, and Family Guy, among others.

 WBSF has served as an alternate NBC affiliate.
-In 2006, the channel aired an episode of Friday Night Lights (also on tape delay) due to WEYI's broadcast of the second Michigan gubernatorial debate.
+In 2006, the channel aired an episode of Friday Night Lights on tape delay due to WEYI's broadcast of the second Michigan gubernatorial debate.
 The station may air any preempted NBC program should the preemption occur on WEYI for a local special, breaking news story, any other emergency, or beginning in August 2017, Detroit Lions preseason football.